The Confident Eater

 I love win-win tips and every now and again there are strategies that serve two purposes.

-1. Don’t ‘Pinterest’ – this has got to be my top tip!
+1. Don’t ‘Pinterest – this has got to be my top tip!
 Many parents find a recipe on a Pinterest board ‘that every fussy eater will love’ and spend money and time creating a fabulous recipe.

-Or they listen to a friend or a relative who says, ‘my child would only eat xyz, but they loved this recipe’.
+Or they listen to a friend or relative who says, ‘my child would only eat xyz, but they loved this recipe’.
 Although these tales are not necessarily untrue, it will depend on where your child sits on the picky eating spectrum.

 If they eat no veg and only plain pasta, they are unlikely to go for an integrated dish where everything is mixed together, no matter what other parents tell you.

-Making small changes to what your child already eats is usually a far more cost-effective way of introducing new foods than spending dollars and hours creating something that a child will take one look at and say no.
+Making small changes to what your child already eats is generally a far more cost-effective way of introducing new foods than spending dollars and hours creating something that a child will take one look at and say no.

 In fact, serving small pieces works positively from a ‘picky point of view’ as well.
 Children are far more likely to eat something that seems manageable than a piled plate.

-If it’s a new food then serve a tiny piece – as in fingernail sized.
+If it’s a new food, then serve a tiny piece – as in fingernail sized.
 Don’t serve a whole green bean, for example, serve a little slice from one.
 That way if it doesn’t get eaten it’s not a big deal.

 3. Re-use – there is no need to throw things away.
 In fact, I encourage re-cycling as many uneaten bits as possible.
 If you’ve served your child a carrot stick, or a cherry tomato and they haven’t eaten it, it can be washed and put back in the fridge.

 4. Lunchboxes – many parents, despair at the amount of food that gets wasted through lunchboxes.
-I think though, that frequently we fall into the trap of desperately wanting a child to eat so offer 17,000 different options.
+I think though, that frequently parents fall into the trap of desperately wanting a child to eat so offer 17,000 different options.

 The logic is correct.
 If I give my child 10 different things, I know there is something they are able to eat.
-Somewhat counterintuitively however, this often works against us.
+Somewhat counterintuitively however, this often works against you.
 They open the lunchbox and are totally overwhelmed by what they see.

-Instead of making it easier for them, we have inadvertently made it harder.
+Instead of making it easier for them, you have inadvertently made it harder.
 My advice is to trial offering less and see if that works better.
 If they are eating 3 things from 10, then send 4 and see what happens.

 And yes, I realise that most fussy eaters are not going to be tucking into your lamb curry or stir fry veg.
-But they may be able to eat the rice, or some flat bread or some plain chicken put aside before the sauce goes on.
+But they may be able to eat the rice, or some flat bread, or some plain chicken put aside before the sauce goes on.

 6. Bulk cook/buy – bulk cooking/buying and fussy eaters do not seem to go together so bear with me!
 I feel like you are still able to do this to a degree even with a super picky eater.